 1. Pop-Ups and Fast Casuals

 Tourists visiting Dubai are no longer class-bound.
-In fact, the tourist destination is seeing more and more number of families and middle-class tourists coming in.
+In fact, the tourist destination is seeing more and the number of families and middle-class tourists coming in.
 Thus pop-up restaurants and fast casuals are gaining traction and are on the rise.
-2018 has seen this trend takeover the hospitality industry of Dubai.
+2018 has seen this trend take over the hospitality industry of Dubai.

 2. The Hotel-Restaurant Deal